aprescott/tenuki/README.md

 _The API is still subject to change at any point.
 Treat it as beta software!_

-There are two main pieces.
-First, **an interactive HTML go board** with all the basic rules of the game.
-Second, a **JavaScript interface to control gameplay**.
-By hooking into the JavaScript API, you can extend the board to, e.g., create your own UI for undo, etc.
+There are two main pieces:

+1. **A JavaScript engine** representing the board, game, and rules.
+2. **An interactive HTML go board** to play the game.

+The JavaScript engine is not dependent on the renderer and works stand-alone.
+You can use it by itself as part of a larger JavaScript application.

+The HTML go board is intended to be a robust, functional component that can be embedded in a web page.
+By using the JavaScript API you could then build your own custom controls for undo/pass/etc.

 <img src="https://raw.githubusercontent.com/aprescott/tenuki.js/master/examples/screenshots/board.png" width="151" height="150">